Documentation Index

 Network filtering requires Landlock ABI v4 (kernel 6.7+):Using nono learn to Discover Required Paths

-If you’re getting permission errors and aren’t sure which paths your application needs, use nono learn to trace file accesses:
+If you’re getting permission errors and aren’t sure which paths your application needs, use nono learn on Linux or run the command under the target profile on macOS:

 -